rinikerlab/msms_wrapper/README.md

-# Python wrapper for the msms program
+# Minimal Python wrapper for the msms program
-`msms` is a command-line program that computes triangulated solvent-excluded surfaces.
+`msms` is a command-line program developed by Dr. Michel F. Sanner, that computes triangulated solvent-excluded surfaces.
 It is available from https://ccsb.scripps.edu/msms/.

 If you have `msms` installed on your computer, you can use this package as a Python interface for its basic functionality.